JaMo42/window_manager/doc/CONFIG.md

 - `unsnap_or_center` If the focused window is snapped, un-snap it, restoring it to it's position before it was last snapped.
 If it is not snapped, center it.

+### Volume control

+These are wrappers around the `amixer` command, they all affect the `Master` device.

+- `increase_volume` increases the volume by 5%

+- `decrease_volume` decreases the volume by 5%

+- `mute_volume` toggles volume muting and sends a desktop notification whether volume is on or off

 ## Height values

 A height value can be either `<number>` or `+<number>`, the former specifying a absolute value and the letter a value that's added on the font-size of the element.